Click to Navigate this post

 Part 1 : WHAT IS A MUSHROOM?

-Mushrooms are members of the fungi kingdom.
+You probably know that mushrooms are members of the fungi kingdom.

-They are saprotrophs which is a fancy word meaning they obtain nutrients by consuming decaying and dead organisms.
+This makes them saprotrophs which is a fancy word meaning they obtain nutrients by consuming decaying and dead organisms.

-And in nuclear radioactive wastelands like Chernobyl.
+- In nuclear radioactive wastelands like Chernobyl.

-Mushrooms are composed of 4 different parts.
+Mushrooms are composed of 4 distinct parts.

 When you imagine a mushroom what first comes to mind is the fruiting body.